 Long impeding drugmakers, entire classes of proteins have proven too difficult to target.

-But Plexium sees a way to develop new cancer and neurodegenerative drugs by going after “undruggable” proteins.
+Now, Plexium sees a way to develop new cancer and neurodegenerative drugs by going after “undruggable” proteins.
 The San Diego biotech emerged Oct.
-17 with a $28 million series A round.
+17 with a $28 million Series A round.

 Plexium isn’t alone in pursuing undruggable proteins, which are missing small pockets that traditional small molecule drugs can easily latch onto.